Office of Offshore Wind Industry Development

 The Office of Offshore Wind Industry Development is tasked with supporting the work of the New Hampshire members of the Gulf of Maine Intergovernmental Offshore Wind Renewable Energy Task Force, the New Hampshire Commission to Study Offshore Wind and Port Development, and coordinating New Hampshire's offshore wind industry economic development policy, among other roles.

-New Hampshire Commission to Study Offshore Wind and Port Development
+Commission to Study Offshore Wind and Port Development

 The purpose of the Commission is to study the potential economic and environmental benefits and impacts of offshore wind development for the State of New Hampshire.
 The Commission is investigating the economic development opportunities for New Hampshire in supply chain needs, port capabilities, workforce development, energy procurement, transmission and storage, and fisheries and marine environment, to ensure the success of offshore wind in the Gulf of Maine.
 The Commission may also investigate whether contracts with developers and utilities can deliver lower costs to ratepayers.